Eurovision Choir of the Year 2017

-Eurovision Choir of the Year 2017 was the first Eurovision Choir competition for choral singers, which was organised by the European Broadcasting Union (EBU) and Interkultur.
+Eurovision Choir of the Year 2017 was the first Eurovision Choir competition for choral singers, which was organised by the European Broadcasting Union (EBU) and Interkultur Foundation.
 It was held on 22 July 2017, at the Arena Riga, in the Latvian capital, Riga.
 The event was produced by Latvian host broadcaster Latvijas Televīzija (LTV) and the Riga Tourism Development Bureau.

 Nine countries participated, including Wales, which marked the second time that the United Kingdom has not participated as a unified state in any of the Eurovision Network events, after 1994, when Wales participated lastly in Jeux Sans Frontières.
 Carmen Manet of Slovenia won the contest, with Wales and hosts Latvia placing second and third respectively.

 Location

 Arena Riga, venue of the inaugural Eurovision Choir.

 On 14 February 2017, it was confirmed that the inaugural Eurovision Choir of the Year would take place at the Arena Riga, located in the Latvian capital.
 The arena is primarily used for ice hockey, basketball and concerts and holds a maximum of 14,500.
 This marked Latvia's first hosting of a Eurovision network event since the Eurovision Song Contest 2003, which took place at Skonto Hall in Riga.